Statistical issues in Serial Killer Nurse cases: The case of Ben Geen

 \section{The case of Ben Geen}

-The data presented in Figure \ref{figure2} helped get the young English nurse Ben Geen a life sentence for two counts of murder and 15 of grievous bodily harm (a 16th count of grievous bodily harm was not considered proven), in the three consecutive months of December 2003, January 2004 and February 2004.
+The data presented in Figure \hyperlink{figure2}{2} played a role in getting the young English nurse Ben Geen a life sentence for two counts of murder and 15 of grievous bodily harm (a 16th count of grievous bodily harm was not considered proven), in the three consecutive months of December 2003, January 2004 and February 2004.
+We will describe the case from the point of view of the defence, and focus on statistical issues, though of course an enormous amount of medical evidence was deployed by the prosecution too.
+However, perhaps the most crucial piece of evidence (one could call it: the smoking gun) was a striking incident involving a syringe, for which defence and prosecution had completely different interpretations.